Property Tax Appeal for Corner Lots and Irregular Parcels

 Frequently Asked Questions

 Corner lots and irregular parcels are often over-assessed because assessors apply a premium for extra frontage or larger lot size.
-But corner lots also have drawbacks: less privacy, more traffic exposure, higher fencing costs, and potential easements on two sides.
-Document these negatives and find comparable sales of corner vs.
+But corner lots also have drawbacks like less privacy, more traffic exposure, and higher fencing costs.

 How to Challenge the Premium?